27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 Type of Trail: Loop

 For those looking for a quick, gentle stroll in the beauty of Central Oregon, Proxy Falls Loop Trail has you covered.
-No matter your skill level, you will be able to enjoy this hike through beautiful forests, with several Oregon waterfalls along the way.
+No matter your skill level, you’ll be able to enjoy this beautiful hike, which includes several waterfalls along the way.

 The loop starts to the southwest of the parking lot, and the first section is a little rocky as you are walking through lava flow, which is pretty cool in itself.
 As you get closer to the falls, the lava flow turns to lush forest.

-At one point, the trail splits, and you can choose to head down to Lower Proxy Falls or continue on the loop to Upper Proxy Falls.
+When the trail splits, you can choose to head down to Lower Proxy Falls or continue on the loop to Upper Proxy Falls.
 The path down is quite eroded, but there is an excellent viewpoint of the lower falls from the top of the trail.

 Head back up to the main trail where it is only a short walk to Upper Proxy Falls, which spills beautifully down into a large grotto.
 You can then head back to the path and finish the loop.